alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 After creating my empty blog I thought that it would be a good idea to implement the following:

 - Forms (contact form)
-- Email subscription (to receive blog updates)
+- Email Subscription (to receive blog updates)
 - Add comments to each post (register it and show it)

 Now, I have a basic implementation of these points but I will improve it in the future.